accribitz/Saboryman/README.md

 Move mouse cursor random 1 px every 1 minutes.
 Yeah, I'm saboryman !

-In Japanese, white-collar salaried worker called "[Salaryman](https://en.wikipedia.org/wiki/Salaryman)".
+In Japanese, white-collar salaried workers called "[Salaryman](https://en.wikipedia.org/wiki/Salaryman)".
 "Lazy" is "Sabo-ru" in Japanese.
 So, "Lazy worker" is "Sabo-ru" + "Salaryman" = "Saboryman" in Japanese.

 COVID-19 makes many japanese teleworkers, but given computer are monitored status of use by company.